 Visas are not required if you have a valid UK Passport.
 The Turks and Caicos Islands Immigration department will normally give you permission to stay for up to 90 days.
 You will need a permit to work on any of the islands.

-For more information on visa requirements, visit the website of the UK Border Agency or the Turks and Caicos Islands Ministry of Border Control and Labour.
+For more information on visa requirements, visit the website of the Turks and Caicos Islands Ministry of Border Control and Labour.

 You must hold a valid passport to enter Turks and Caicos.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Turks and Caicos.